Every school provides guidance and counseling services to all students. Read 324P - School Guidance and Counseling Programs.

 Frederick County Schools provide school counselors at all K-12 schools.
 The role of school counselors is to support students academically, personally, and socially, as well as introducing students to life skills which will help them be successful in careers.

-Mrs. Erica Disharoon provides school counseling services at Armel Elementary School.
+Ms. Erica Disharoon and Ms. Sheree Steele provide school counseling services at Armel Elementary School.
 Below is a list of the three main categories of services provided to students with a brief description following:

 - Classroom Guidance - Students in all classes are taught lessons focusing on mental health SOLs or, as applicable, national school counseling standards as provided by The American School Counseling Association.
 Two main components are Talk it Out (conflict resolution program adopted by Frederick County) and Anti-Bullying.